 - Deleting cookies and cache:

 Removing cookies and cache removes any disruption or error that might be the cause of an HTTP 500 error.
-Any cookies that are related to the site should be removed, but it is better if you removed all cookies just in case.
+Any cookies that are related to the site should be removed, but it is better if you remove all cookies just in case.
 Not only this will remove unnecessary data from your computer, but also help you get a smoother experience.

 For this to work, you need to remove the cache and cookies from your browser by going through the advanced setting panels of your browser.
 Delete all cookies and close the browser.
 Load the browser again, enter your page address, and press enter.
 If the problem is with your browser, it will instantly be lifted and this may also refresh the page